WestonV/AppDev1_HelloWorld/README.md

-# AppDev1_HelloWorld
+# Swift Tutorial
-Solution to Hello World Challenge for IT4405
+First project in a tutorial series of learning to program in Swift and Xcode.